Makihataima-Ken/Asteroids-Game/README.md

 # Asteroids-Game

-## a simpl game made using pygame to practice python programming
+## a simple game made using pygame to practice python programming

 the premise of the game is simple:
 * you are a ship in space